How to apply the Theory of Constraints within your business

 4. Elevate the performance of the constraint: If the constraint still exists, you will need to make it a higher priority.
 For example, you may need to hire more people to increase the workflow in the area where the constraint exists.

-5. Repeat the process as needed: TOC is an ongoing process that allows you to continually find ways to improve.
+5. Repeat the process as needed: The Theory of Constraints is an ongoing process that allows you to continually find ways to improve.
 You will need to repeat these steps to ensure that you are getting the work done and meeting goals.

-Much like other management processes such as Lean manufacturing and Six Sigma, TOC keeps you focused on what needs to be improved so you can eliminate the things that impede progress and don’t work.
-TOC can lead to:
+Much like other management processes such as Lean manufacturing and Six Sigma, the Theory of Constraints keeps you focused on what needs to be improved so you can eliminate the things that impede progress and don’t work.

 • Increased profit